MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/cloud-create.md

 ### Assign Storage QoS Policies while creating  a cloud

-1. Follow the steps until 14 in the [above procedure](#create-a-private-cloud from-a-host-group).
+1. Follow the steps until 14 in the [above procedure](#create-a-private-cloud-from-a-host-group).

 2. In **Storage QoS Policies**. select the policies that you want to assign to this cloud.

+3. Proceed with rest of the steps and complete the wizard.

 ::: moniker-end